-This happened a few months back, but I thought it was pretty cool and worth sharing!
+This happened a while back, but I thought it was pretty cool and worth sharing!

 John Morin took to the "You KNOW you're from Rochester, NH if you..."
 Facebook group to share something pretty awesome he found while on the job.
 He was removing a bathtub in Gonic and found this piece of Rochester history: a Roy's Dairy milk carton!